 Or call us with questions!
 808-329-6068

 All Big Island Divers’ crew are trained & practiced in Emergency First Response, AED, and emergency oxygen provision.
 Our captains are United States Coast Guard certified.
+All guides are lifeguard certified.
 All vessels are Coast Guard inspected & equipped with AEDs, emergency oxygen kits, EPIRBs, life jackets, throw rings & first aid kits.